NicoleHall/flock_calculator/README.md

 ```
 Calc = Calculator.new()
 ```
-If there were supposed to be arguments in the initialize method, the parenthesis next to new would hold data.
-Since there’s no data in the example I can reasonably no def initialize method with arguments is needed.
+If there were supposed to be arguments in the initialize method, the parenthesis next to .new would hold data.
+Since there’s no data in the example I can reasonably assume a def initialize method is not needed.

 The first test I wrote got deleted.
-The first test I like to write in a project is to assert a class exists:
+The first test I like to write in a project is to test the class exists:
 ```
 require './calculator.rb'
 require 'minitest/autorun'